colinrymer/dotfiles/README.markdown

 Any files ending in ".symlink" will be appropriately linked in the home directory (files beginning with a "." will not be symlinked).

+## ooh, secrets

+The .gitignore file includes a line that ignores anything in a "secrets" directory.
+I use this to store anything private.

 ## thanks

 Major thanks to [Zach Holman](https://github.com/holman/), from whom I borrowed heavily.
 [Eric Haughee](https://github.com/ehaughee) also provided me with the intial .bash_profile upgrades that prompted this project and can still be seen in my prompt.